usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/SpatPlugin/README.md

 ### Immediate Forward Plugin

 For RSU Immediate Message Forwarding (IMF) functionality forward SPaT (Signal Phase and Timing Messages).

+### Map Plugin

+The SPaT and MAP messages are strongly related in that MAP messages are required to be able to understand SPaT messages.
+Map messages offer data about which signal groups impact which lanes in a given intersection.

 ## Configuration/Deployment